Stopping Ransomware at the Gateway: The Critical Email Security Advantage

 Deploy Advanced SEG Capabilities

 Implement a modern SEG solution with comprehensive ransomware protection capabilities including sandboxing, time-of-click URL protection, and behavioral analysis.
-Organizations that upgraded from basic to advanced SEG capabilities reported an average 92% reduction in successful ransomware attacks.
+Organizations that upgrade from basic to advanced SEG capabilities typically see significant reductions in successful ransomware attacks.

 Implement Defense in Depth

 While SEGs provide critical protection, they should be part of a layered security strategy that includes endpoint protection, network monitoring, and backup solutions.
-The most resilient organizations employ at least three distinct security layers to prevent, detect, and recover from potential ransomware attacks.
+The most resilient organizations employ multiple distinct security layers to prevent, detect, and recover from potential ransomware attacks.

 Focus on Time to Protection

 When evaluating SEG solutions, prioritize those with rapid update cycles and real-time protection against emerging threats.
-In recent ransomware campaigns, 94% of successful infections occurred within the first 60 minutes of a new campaign launch, making speed of protection a critical factor.
+In recent ransomware campaigns, many successful infections occur within the first hours of a new campaign launch, making speed of protection a critical factor.

 Securing Your Organization Against the Ransomware

 The most effective ransomware prevention strategies combine technological controls with human awareness and procedural safeguards.
-When properly implemented and maintained, modern SEG solutions provide an essential first line of defense, blocking the majority of ransomware delivery attempts before they reach end users and preventing the devastating impacts of successful attacks.
+When properly implemented and maintained, modern SEG solutions provide an essential first line of defense, blocking many ransomware delivery attempts before they reach end users and helping prevent the devastating impacts of successful attacks.

 Scroll to Top